tandica/rhcsa/practice-exams/general-notes.md

     - **-z** checks if a string is empty
   - square brackets shouldn't be mixed with pipes |
 - always put double quotes around variables and arguments: "$1" "$LOGGED_IN"
+- declare variables without the $
+  - reference them with the $

 <br>